WHAT THE ROAD TO BECOMING A PROFESSIONAL COACH LOOKED LIKE FOR COACH TOM SAROSI.

 That year was a grind, to say the least.
 Tom put in more hours than any other coach.
 He spent his days working in construction and his evenings and weekends at the gym.
 It became the running joke that Tom slept at the gym.

 But he accepted this life in the short-term, knowing he was laying the foundation for long-term success.
-Watch Video

 It would take time, but he knew it was possible, as the other experienced coaches at Madlab School of Fitness were all earning professional wages as full-time career coaches.

-"I knew I could make a living doing the moment I met TBear and the other coaches at Madlab.
+"I knew I could make a living doing the moment I met T-Bear and the other coaches at Madlab.
 I knew they had been doing this for many years and didn't need to supplement income from other sources" he said.

 Tom was patient, but he was also determined and pushed himself along faster than many others do.
 And one of the perks of hanging out at the gym as much as he did meant Tom was able to snag a whole bunch of walk-ins as clients, which helped him start to grow his book of clients quite quickly.